GustavoKotryk/GustavoKotryk/README.md

 # 💫 About Me:
 Hi!
-My name is Kotryk.<br>I'm currently working as a trainee at WEG in the Software Development department and finishing my technical course in Systems Development at SENAI.<br>I have the most experience with Java so far, and I'm always looking to improve my programming skills and deepen my understanding of software development, even though I’m just starting out, I’m gaining practical experience both through my studies and on-the-job training.<br>I’m still exploring different areas of tech to find out where I fit best.
+My name is Gustavo, but people usually call me Kotryk (my last name).<br>I'm currently working as a trainee at WEG in the Software Development department and finishing my technical course in Systems Development at SENAI.<br>I have the most experience with Java so far, and I'm always looking to improve my programming skills and deepen my understanding of software development, even though I’m just starting out, I’m gaining practical experience both through my studies and on-the-job training.<br>I’m still exploring different areas of tech to find out where I fit best.
 I’m open to learning, collaborating, and taking on new challenges that help me grow as a developer.

 ## 🌐 Socials: